sakasikai/blm-mll/source/CommandLineTools.md

 - `-bp {0,1}`

   Select use batch mode or not, the parameter will change the directory for generating file based on the method you choose.

+- `-mix_mode {as_dna, as_rna}`

+  For situation where nucleic acid data are mixed with DNA and RNA, treat mixed sequences as DNA or RNA totally.